Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Planar Antenna Arrays

-We will use this general formula later in the paper.
-However, we first notice that a compact expression for the channel gain and thus the total received power can be obtained when the transmitter is centered in front of the planar array.
+This lemma provides an upper bound on the channel gain by assuming the received signal's phase-variations are negligible over the antenna area, which is commonly assumed in the literature but is only a tight bound for sub-wavelength-sized antennas, as will be assumed in this paper.
+We will use the general formula from Lemma~\ref{lemma1} later in the paper, particularly when analyzing an IRS-aided setup.
+However, we first notice that a compact expression for the channel gain and, thus, the total received power can be obtained when the transmitter is centered in front of the planar array.